top of page

 A marriage of careful voice actor casting and design should do the trick.

-Roger can be in many ways the foil to Lyra's less sympathetic way of going on in the first epsiode, and perhaps one of those is that we witness a physical affection between Roger and Salcilia that we don't see between Lyra and Pantalaimon - yet.
+Roger can be in many ways the foil to Lyra's less sympathetic way of going on in my imagined first epsiode, and perhaps one of those is that we witness a physical affection between Roger and Salcilia that we don't see between Lyra and Pantalaimon - yet.

 Another option is giving Salcilia a comedy moment, possibly when Lyra and Roger get lit.
 Just a little moment to make us specifically like this dæmon so the death/separation ending lands more exactly.